 In this unit about genetic variation, learners help Mosa solve the mystery of why some organisms have identical offspring and others have offspring that exhibit variation.
 Through the mystery as well as a hands-on modeling activity, learners will discover that organisms can reproduce sexually or asexually, leading to different amounts of genetic variation.
 After learners fully understand both reproductive processes and their results, they genetically engineer a solution to a hypothetical alien problem.

 Learners help Mosa solve the mystery of why the algae siblings look identical while the frog sisters look so different.
-Utilizing new vocabulary and guided video questions, learners eventually discover that unlike asexual reproduction, offspring derived from sexual reproduction receive half their DNA from mom and half their DNA from dad, which causes them to have genetically different traits from their parents and siblings.
+Students discover that unlike asexual reproduction, offspring derived from sexual reproduction receive half their DNA from mom and half their DNA from dad, which causes them to have genetically different traits from their parents and siblings.
 (80 minutes)

 Learners engage in the hands-on modeling activity of creating two alien families: one that produces asexually and one that produces sexually.
 (150 minutes)

 Students analyze dominant and recessive genes using Punnett squares and apply their knowledge to solve a “baby swap” case.

 Building off the “Make,” learners genetically engineer a solution to a hypothetical alien problem.
 Learners use scientific reasoning to justify the ideal parent genetic combination for their chosen trait (150 minutes)

 Next Generations Science Standards